 1. Get your Plan to Pass – All users should start by completing the Plan to Pass to generate their personalized study plan.
 This plan will help structure your studies and focus your preparation.

-Your Plan to Pass test is found inside the study guide in the upper right corner.
+Your Plan to Pass test is found inside the study guide in the upper left corner.
 Click the orange “Plan to Pass” button.

 Begin answering the questions to make progress toward unlocking your study plan.
 The test contains questions from each concept within the guide.
 Above each question, you will see the corresponding concept that the question is tied to.
-In the screenshot below, you can see this question is a part of the “Place Value” concept.
+In the screenshot below, you can see this question is a part of the “Active Engagement” concept.

 Your performance in each concept will be compared to the weight of that concept on the real exam.
 You will notice that as you answer questions the study priority of the concepts will be re-ordered to reflect which concepts you should focus on the most and in what order.
-Once you have answered at least one question from each concept, you are able to unlock your study plan.
+Once you have answered at least one question from each concept, your “Initial Study Plan” will be available.

 To create an even more personalized plan, continue answering questions until you finish.
 Once finished, you can click on the concepts to the left to begin studying.
 We recommend that you start with your highest priority concept at the top and work your way down.
 You can revisit your study plan as needed throughout your preparation.